-Figures 8(a) and 9(a) show that effect of the large reduction in fishing effort since 2003 on the monthly trends in fishing effort and the number of vessels fishing each month.
 During the years of high annual fishing effort (1991-2003) the monthly fishing effort was generally highest at the start of the season (March), decreased until June, and was level until September then decreased until the end of the season.
 The trend in the number of vessels is similar.
 In contrast the trends in monthly fishing effort and vessel numbers since 2009 has been much lower and almost level across the season.
-There is a small peak in March while November and February (only open since 2016) usually have the lowest "days fished" and "vessel numbers".
 The mean fishing effort for March of the years 1991-2003 was 1800 days by an average of 70 vessels.
 March of 1991 was the maximum with 95 vessels fishing a total of 2477 days.
 The year by month tables in the appendix provide the individual values for each month.